learnergeek/TechnicalCollaboration/HTML5Topics.md

 	* Multimedia support with audio, video tags, Easy form validation, canvas to draw, custom data attributes, drag and drop, new APIs(Page Visibility API, Fullscreen API, Geolocation
-	* New form elements and its usage
+	* New form elements and its usage.

 LocalStorage and SessionStorage
 ---------------------------------------------------------------